 Where We Buy Meat-

-To ensure all of the meat they get is Organic, Wild, and Grass-Fed, we get all of our beef from Greensbury like I said above.
+To ensure all of the meat they get is Organic, Wild, and Grass-Fed, we get all of our beef from Greensbury as I said above.
 They deliver right to your door and it’s the cheapest I have found for the high-quality meats they source.
 Save $$ with code BUNNYSBUDDIES here!
 If you do eat meat, this would also be the place to source it from, they have a ton of options to choose from with the highest standards around.